extra-programming/shotgun/README.md

 ####Short Term Plans:
 * Make DNA to sequence
 * Make tests
 * Think about animating (at least the recombining of long sequences), probably color-coded.
 Maybe long matching sequences would get highlighted before being dragged together.
+Maybe we can learn from the [animated sorters)(http://commons.wikimedia.org/wiki/Category:Animations_of_sort_algorithms) .

 ####Long Term Plans: